 If the level is at the MIN mark, have the system checked by a properly trained technician as soon as possible.

-Note: Contamination with dirt, water, petroleum products or other materials may result in brake failure or costly repairs.
+Note: Keep brake fluid clean and dry.
+Contamination with dirt, water, petroleum products or other materials may result in brake system damage and possible failure.

 Note: The brake and the clutch systems are supplied from the same reservoir.